 For too long, secularist organizations like the ACLU have bullied civic leaders into believing that ANY public display of faith is a violation of the concept of the separation of church and state.
 We are here to remind all that any private individual or organization, by securing the proper permits, can erect a Christmas display that will bear witness to Christ and the miracle of His birth.

-In addition to our Four Pillars, Faith and Action also engages in our Congressional Easter and Christmas outreaches.
-Every year, Faith and Action presents all 535 members of Congress (435 representatives and 100 senators) with the Gospel message through a token gift, a Gospel tract, and a personal letter from Rob Schenck reminding our national leaders of their responsibility to God as well as to our nation.
+In addition to our four core programs, Faith and Action also does Congressional Easter and Christmas outreaches.
+Every year, we present all 535 members of Congress (435 representatives and 100 senators) with the Gospel message through a token gift, a Gospel tract, and a personal letter from Rob Schenck reminding our national leaders of their responsibility to God as well as to our nation.

-Other standing projects of Faith and Action include Keeping CHRIST-mas at the US Capitol; Rob Schenck’s ongoing pulpit ministry – motivating and mobilizing God’s people to pray for our nation and its elected and appointed leaders; and the National Prayer Network which includes distributing the Faith and Action Capital Prayer Guides across the nation.
+Other standing projects of Faith and Action include Keeping a clear presence of Christmas at the US Capitol, Rob Schenck’s ongoing pulpit ministry – motivating and mobilizing God’s people to pray for our nation and its elected and appointed leaders; and the National Prayer Network which includes distributing the Faith and Action Capital Prayer Guides across the nation.